asifmahmuddev/ctms/README.md

 │   │   ├── urls.py                  Routes for paying, the invoice and the kept cards
-│   │   └── views.py                 Settling an order, drawing its invoice, removing a kept card │   ├── common/                      Shared helpers, imported by the apps rather than owned by one │   │   ├── forms.py                 Bootstrap control classes and label icons, applied to every form │   │   └── lists.py                 A table that can be searched, narrowed, reordered and paged │   ├── enquiries/                   Messages sent through the public contact page │   │   ├── migrations/              Empty package; migration files are generated, not committed │   │   ├── admin.py                 Read-only admin listing of what visitors sent
+│   │   └── views.py                 Settling an order, drawing its invoice, removing a kept card │   ├── common/                      Shared helpers, imported by the apps rather than owned by one │   │   ├── context_processors.py    The company, and which ways in a page may offer │   │   ├── forms.py                 Bootstrap control classes and label icons, applied to every form │   │   └── lists.py                 A table that can be searched, narrowed, reordered and paged │   ├── company/                     The organisation the site represents │   │   ├── migrations/              Empty package; migration files are generated, not committed │   │   ├── apps.py                  Application configuration │   │   └── models.py                The single record naming the company, its address and how to reach it │   ├── enquiries/                   Messages sent through the public contact page │   │   ├── migrations/              Empty package; migration files are generated, not committed │   │   ├── admin.py                 Read-only admin listing of what visitors sent